mikecrinite/Brute-Force-Sudoku-Solver/README.md

-# Brute Force Sudoku Solver
+# Brute Force/Backtracking Sudoku Solver

 This is a Sudoku solver that uses a brute force/backtracking approach.
 It is written entirely in Java.